dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ##### Result:

 		Created Pad with correct placement, rotation and return [ part, body, sketch, pad ].

+# Measurements
+### showMeasure(iP1, iP2, iRef=""):

+	Description:

+		Creates measurements object, I mean draw it.
+Now it use FreeCAD function to create and draw object.
+But in the future this can be changed to more beautiful drawing without changing tools.

+##### Description:

+		iP1: starting point vertex object
+		iP2: ending point vertex object
+		iRef (optional): string for future TechDraw import or any other use, other tools

+##### Usage:

+		m = MagicPanels.showMeasure(gP1, gP2, "Pad")

+##### Result:

+		Create measure object, draw it and return measure object for further processing.

+### getDistanceBetweenFaces(iObj1, iObj2, iFace1, iFace2):

+	Description:

+		Gets distance between iFace1 and iFace2.

+##### Description:

+		iObj1: object of iFace1
+		iObj2: object of iFace2
+		iFace1: face object
+		iFace2: face object

+##### Usage:

+		size = MagicPanels.getDistanceBetweenFaces(o1, o2, face1, face2)

+##### Result:

+		return distance between face1 object and face2 object

+# Units
+### unit2gui(iValue):

+	Description:

+		Allows to convert unit from value (mm float FreeCAD format) into gui user settings.

+##### Description:

+		iValue: float from FreeCAD or from calculations

+##### Usage:

+		unitForUser = MagicPanels.unit2gui(300.55)

+		# Note: if user has set inches units the unitForUser should contains recalculation to inches

+##### Result:

+		string

+### unit2value(iString):

+	Description:

+		Allows to convert unit from user defines setting for example iches, ft into system calculation units.

+##### Description:

+		iString: units string in user settings notation

+##### Usage:

+		forCalculation = MagicPanels.unit2value("0.06 ft")

+		# Note: forCalculation will be 18.288

+##### Result:

+		float for calculation

+# Colors
+### getColor(iObj, iFaceIndex, iAttribute="color"):

+	Description:

+		Allows to get color for object or face.

+##### Description:

+		iObj: object
+		iFaceIndex: index to get color for face or 0 to get color for object
+		iAttribute: string, attribute name from FreeCAD.Material structure, e.g.:
+			* "color" - to get color from DiffuseColor attribute
+			* "trans" - to get color from Transparency attribute
+			* "AmbientColor" - to get color from AmbientColor attribute
+			* "DiffuseColor" - to get color from DiffuseColor attribute
+			* "EmissiveColor" - to get color from EmissiveColor attribute
+			* "Shininess" - to get color from Shininess attribute
+			* "SpecularColor" - to get color from SpecularColor attribute
+			* "Transparency" - to get color from Transparency attribute

+##### Usage:

+		color = MagicPanels.getColor(o, 0, "color") # to get object color
+		color = MagicPanels.getColor(o, 5, "color") # to get face5 color

+##### Result:

+		For FreeCAD 0.21.2 returns color for object from .ViewObject.ShapeColor or color for face from .ViewObject.DiffuseColor.

+		Since FreeCAD 1.0+ there is no .ViewObject.ShapeColor for object.
+Color for object and faces are stored only at .ViewObject.ShapeAppearance behind FreeCAD.Material structure.
+If all the faces have the same color there is only one Material object.
+		But for example if only single face have different color, there are Material objects for all faces, but there is no color for object.
+So in this case the color for object cannot be determined, so will be returned as empty string "".

+### setColor(iObj, iFaceIndex, iColor, iAttribute="color"):

+	Description:

+		Allows to set color for object or face.

+##### Description:

+		iObj: object
+		iFaceIndex: index to set color for face or 0 to set color for object
+		iColor: color according to the FreeCAD.Material structure, e.g.:
+			* "AmbientColor" - (0.33333298563957214, 0.33333298563957214, 0.33333298563957214, 1.0)
+			* "DiffuseColor" - (0.800000011920929, 0.800000011920929, 0.800000011920929, 1.0)
+			* "EmissiveColor" - (0.0, 0.0, 0.0, 1.0)
+			* "Shininess" - 0.8999999761581421
+			* "SpecularColor" - (0.5333330035209656, 0.5333330035209656, 0.5333330035209656, 1.0)
+			* "Transparency" - 0.0
+		iAttribute: string, attribute name from FreeCAD.Material structure, e.g.:
+			* "color" - to set color for DiffuseColor attribute
+			* "trans" - to set color for Transparency attribute
+			* "AmbientColor" - to set color for AmbientColor attribute
+			* "DiffuseColor" - to set color for DiffuseColor attribute
+			* "EmissiveColor" - to set color for EmissiveColor attribute
+			* "Shininess" - to set color for Shininess attribute
+			* "SpecularColor" - to set color for SpecularColor attribute
+			* "Transparency" - to set color for Transparency attribute

+##### Usage:

+		MagicPanels.setColor(o, 0, (1.0, 1.0, 0.0, 1.0), "color") # to set object color
+		MagicPanels.setColor(o, 5, (1.0, 1.0, 0.0, 1.0), "color") # to set face5 color

+		# to set colors for all faces, e.g. for dowel with 3 faces
+		colors = [ (1.0, 0.0, 0.0, 1.0), (1.0, 0.0, 0.0, 1.0), (0.0, 1.0, 0.0, 1.0) ]
+		MagicPanels.setColor(o, 0, colors, "color")

+##### Result:

+		return empty string if everything is fine or string with error info

+### copyColors(iSource, iTarget):

+	Description:

+		Allows to copy colors from iSource object to iTarget object.

+##### Description:

+		iSource: source object
+		iTarget: target object

+##### Usage:

+		MagicPanels.copyColors(panel, copy)

+##### Result:

+		All colors structure should be copied from source to target.

 # Holes
 ### makeHoles(iObj, iFace, iCylinders):